unoplatform/uno.toolkit.ui/doc/controls/ExtendedSplashScreen.md

 With these changes, the splash screen will be displayed while the application first launches, and the main application content will be displayed once the loading state is complete.

-In order to prolong the splash screen display, you can use set the `Source` property of the `ExtendedSplashScreen` control to any custom implementation of the `ILoadable` interface.
+In order to prolong the splash screen display, you can set the `Source` property of the `ExtendedSplashScreen` control to any custom implementation of the `ILoadable` interface.
 More information on how to use the `ILoadable` interface can be found in the [`LoadingView`](xref:Toolkit.Controls.LoadingView#iloadable) documentation.

 ## Setup on Android